 How can African bottle collectors on bikes have nice clothes, sneakers and a smartphone?

-Many homeless migrants are young, African men.
-They have never encountered ‘picking bottles’ as a way of income before they reach Denmark.
+Many homeless migrants are young, West African men.
+They have never encountered the collection of bottles as a way of income before they reach Denmark.
 Like most human beings they want to look nice and presentable.
-Picking bottles is a dirty, undignified job and many would prefer a ‘real job’ with contract, benefits and nice work conditions.
-The majority of African homeless migrants may not take a job in DK since they do not have an EU passport.
-They have very slim chances of receiving a work permit.
+Collecting bottles is a dirty and, to many, undignified job and many would prefer a real job with contract, benefits and normal work conditions.
+The majority of the West African homeless migrants are not allowed to work in Denmark since they do not have a Danish work permit or an EU passport.
+Their chances of receiving a work permit are usually very slim.

-There exists no research documenting begging being organized crime.
-Many beggars come in groups and assist each other.
-Some hold the money and keep it safe while others actively beg on the streets.
+There exists no research documenting begging being part of organized crime.
+Many beggars, however, come to Denmark and work in groups – to assist each other and for safety.
+Some hold the money to keep it safe whilst others actively beg on the streets.

 How come big families come to Denmark in big vans?

 Due to extreme poverty in the home country some homeless migrants travel together and split the costs in reaching the chosen designation.
 A group of inhabitants of small villages chip in and travel together.
 Some sleep in the vans or use them as base.
 Having a van does not mean a prosperous background – quite the contrary.